Universal chiral quasi-steady states in periodically driven many-body systems: Introduction

-The average current carried by the system over one driving period is quantized when one of the {Floquet} bands is completely filled with fermions, and the other is completely empty.
+We focus our attention to one dimension (1d), where Thouless showed that cyclic adiabatic driving in filled-band/gapped many-body systems leads to topologically-quantized charge pumping~\cite{Thouless1983}.
+This phenomenon was recently observed in cold atoms experiments~\cite{lohse2015thouless, nakajima2016topological}.
+The average current carried by the system over one driving period is quantized when one of the Floquet bands of this periodically driven lattice system is completely filled with fermions, and the other is completely empty.
 What happens when the bands are initially only \emph{partially} filled, or if the system is comprised of bosons?
 Here the system lacks a many-body gap, and the evolution cannot be considered to be adiabatic.
 In the absence of interactions any value of the pumped charge per cycle is possible, depending on the details of the Hamiltonian and the initial state.
 However, in the interacting case we identify a parameter regime where heating naturally drives the system to a quasi-steady state with universal properties, {reflecting} the topological nature of the Floquet band structure.